The quantum $\mathfrak{sl}(n,\mathbb{C})$ representation theory and its applications: The quantum representation theory

+Let $I$ be the number of non-isolated rectangular faces in $D$.
+The following lemma shows that each pentagon is adjacent to a unique isolated rectangular face, $i.e.$, $F_4-I=F_5$.

-\begin{lemma} If there exists a pentagonal face in $D$, it is adjacent to a unique rectangular face. \end{lemma}
+\begin{lem} Let $D$ be a counterexample with the hypothesis, the minimality of the number of faces and the maximality of the number of rectangular faces among counterexamples.
+If there exists a pentagonal face in $D$, the pentagonal face is adjacent to a unique rectangular face. \end{lem}

-\begin{proof} It is easy to see that there are no two adjacent rectangular faces by considering Figure \ref{recbasis}.
-Thus if a pentagon is not adjacent to a rectangle, the sizes of all adjacent faces of the pentagon are bigger than $5$ because an adjoint pentagon can be changed to a rectangle.
-By applying relations~\ref{anfourid1} and \ref{anfourid2} in Figure \ref{firstrel} to the pentagonal face, it can be changed to a rectangle without changing the total number of faces in $D$ but increasing the number of the rectangles by $1$.
-This contradicts the maximality of the number of the rectangular faces.
+\begin{proof} Suppose the pentagon is not adjacent to a rectangle, $i.e.,$ the sizes of all adjacent faces of the pentagon are bigger than $4$.
+But by applying one of the last two relations as shown in Figure \ref{firstrel} to the pentagonal face, it can be changed to a rectangle without changing the total number of faces but increasing the number of the rectangles by $1$ in $D$.
+This contradicts the maximality of the number of the rectangular faces in $D$.
 Therefore, it must be adjacent to a rectangle.
-There are five possible shapes which can be obtained from the web in Figure~\ref{penta} by $\frac{2\pi}{5}$ rotation.
-By applying equations in Lemma \ref{rectangular}, one can see that any two out of these five shapes are related as the equation in Figure ~\ref{pentarel}.
-Therefore, the adjacent rectangle is unique. \end{proof}
+To show the uniqueness of the adjacent rectangle we consider the pentagon relations.
+There are five possible shapes by rotating the web in Figure~\ref{penta} by $\frac{2\pi}{5}$.
+By applying the equations in Lemma \ref{rectangular}, one can see that any two out of these five shapes are related as the equation as illustrated in Figure ~\ref{pentarel}, which is called a \emph{pentagon relation}.
+If two rectangles are adjacent to a pentagon, we use a pentagon relation to make a linear combinations of webs with two adjacent rectangles and webs of one less number of faces.
+Since $D$ is a counterexample, one of these webs in the linear combination has to be a counterexample.
+However, a web with two adjacent rectangles can not be a counterexample as described before.
+A web with one less number of faces than that of $D$ can not be a counterexample neither because of the minimality of the number of faces in $D$.
+Therefore, the adjacent rectangle of the pentagon has to be unique. \end{proof}

-A rectangular face is called \emph{isolated} if the sizes of all adjacent faces (after making valid sign types) are bigger than $5$.
-Otherwise, it is adjacent to the unique pentagon by Lemma \ref{a3lem1}.
-Now we will look at the neighborhood of each isolated rectangular face in subsection~\ref{reciso} and obtain the following inequality.